OpenPrograms/Fingercomp-Programs/opg-chat/README.md

 ## Network interface (network.module)
 This module allows to create your own chat bots.
 It supports both types of modems.
-Be aware of a spoofing card from Computronics, as it allows to specify a custom address.

 ### Configuration
 There is a "net" section in a configuration file (`/etc/chat.json`).
 Example configuration: